mlenzen/collections-extended/docs/setlists.rst

 Remove multiple values     ``discard_all``  ``remove_all``
 ========================   ===============  =================

-The setlist constructor by defualt does not raise :exc:`ValueError` on duplicate values because we have to choose one or the other and this matches the behavior of Set.
+`SetList` constructors by defualt do not raise :exc:`ValueError` on duplicate values because we have to choose one or the other and this matches the behavior of Set.
 There is a flag ``raise_on_duplicate`` that can be passed to ``__init__`` to raise a :exc:`ValueError` if duplicate values are passed.